How to Use Amazon Video Ads to Boost your eCommerce Sales in 2024

 Creating video content is a creative, almost artistic task.
 Therefore, it's impossible to do it without drawing inspiration from somewhere.

-A good way to get the creative juices flowing is snooping around to see what your competitors are doing.
+A good way to get the creative juices flowing is to look around to see what your competitors are doing.
 Of course, that doesn't mean you should copy them and do exactly what they do.
-However, getting an idea of what others are doing may give you ideas, direct your thoughts, and of course, show you what you can and should do better.
+However, getting an idea of what others are doing may give you ideas, direct your thoughts, and show you what you can and should do better.

 Step 2: Create the video